openforcefield/open-forcefield-tools/README.md

    for simulation in property.simulations:
       print('The simulation was %.3f ns long' % (simulation.length / unit.nanoseconds))
       print('The simulation was run at %.1f K and %.1f atm' % (simulation.thermodynamic_state.temperature / unit.kelvin, simulation.thermodynamic_state.pressure / unit.atmospheres))
-      # Get the ParameterSet that was used for this simulation
+      # Get the ModelSet that was used for this simulation
-      parameters = simulation.parameters
+      parameters = simulation.model
       # what else do you want...?
 ```